-Presenting two new paintings on paper, Yulia Iosilzon conjures up a world that lives between fantasy and reality inhabited by amorphous figures.
+Presenting two new paintings on paper, Yulia losilzon conjures up a world that lives between fantasy and reality inhabited by amorphous figures.
 Her paintings are idealistic notions of nature filled with potential and vibrancy that challenge us to look for the beauty that we so often miss in the 21st Century.
 As our world becomes more polluted and damaged, we need reminders of what we are missing, particularly in relation to coastal areas where this type of degradation becomes so obvious.

 Rachael Louise Bailey's environmentally charged practice has engaged with a specific marine pollutant she has been researching since 2015 self titled "The Black Stuff".
-These spliced inner tubes of repurposed car tyres are used internationally as part of oyster sea farming equipment.
-Unfit for purpose they break loose in the sea and what does not sink into the seabed arrives back upon the shoreline.
-Her works Cohabitation (2017) and Rest (2019) are two pieces from this series.
+These spliced inner tubes of repurposed car tyres are used in oyster sea farming equipment and have had disastrous consequences for our ecosystems due to being discarded in the sea and improperly disposed of.
+Her works Cohabitation (2017) and Rest (2022) use this material as a beautifully haunting reminder that our ocean is drowning in this human made material.
+The ghostly figure laying still on the floor draws similarities to the way in which this material washes up on our shores, smothering the environment in the process.